ralph-tyrell/ralphtyrell.github.io/README.md

 ### Education
 - BS in Chemistry _Expected in 2027_
 - BA in Mathematics _Expected in 2027_
-- Minor in Italian _Minor Expected in 2027_
+- Minor in Italian _Expected in 2027_

 ### Projects
 [Applying Quantum Gravity Approaches in a Mixed Quantum-Classical System](https://github.com/ralph-tyrell/healed-sc-sim)